Dorif/fragalyseqt/README.md

 SeqStudio for GlobalFiler, ABI 3500 and RapidHIT ID v1.x files are obtained by myself and contain no other persons data.

-COrDis Plus files for Nanophore-05 and SeqStudio are provided by Dmitrii Romaniuk, ISB, Moscow and contain no personal data.
+COrDis Plus files for Nanophore-05 and SeqStudio were provided by Dmitrii Romaniuk, ISB, Moscow and contain no personal data.

-Superyears Honor 1616 files are provided by Vadim Ponkratov, "Litolab", Berdsk, Russia and contain no personal data.
+Superyears Honor 1616 files were provided by Vadim Ponkratov, "Litolab", Berdsk, Russia and contain no personal data.